 Can Guinea Pigs Eat Tomatoes?
 (Poison Concerns, Benefits, Risks)

-Tomatoes are a popular fruit found abundantly on dinner plates and in salads everywhere.
+Tomatoes are a popular fruit found abundantly on dinner plates and veggie trays worldwide.
 Tomatoes also pack a punch in the nutritional department, rich in vitamins, minerals, and antioxidants.
-But can guinea pigs eat this juicy red fruit too?
-Let’s dive in!
+But can guinea pigs enjoy this juicy red food too?

-Guinea pigs can eat tomatoes regularly in small amounts.
-Never feed unripe tomatoes, leaves, or stems as these are toxic to guinea pigs.
+As a general rule, guinea pigs can eat tomatoes a few times a week in small amounts.
+However, never feed unripe tomatoes, leaves, or stems as these are toxic to guinea pigs.

 Tomatoes are also acidic, so feeding too much can cause painful mouth sores for your guinea pig.